sl-design-system/components/website/src/categories/components/switch/code.md

 ---
 title: Switch code
 tags: code
-APIdescription: Component has a range of properties to define the experience in different use cases.
+APIdescription: The switch component has a range of properties to define the experience in different use cases.
+It is commonly used to enable and disable different options.
 eleventyNavigation:
   parent: Switch
   key: SwitchCode